How to teach yearbook

-Unfortunately, there are no yearbook textbooks.
-In place of a textbook, I give my new students a binder of handouts that I have either created or copied from another source, and I update this binder yearly with new handouts and better resources.
-Here are some places to find material for your binder:
+In place of a textbook, I gave my new students a binder of handouts that I either created or copied from another source.
+I updated this binder yearly.
+Here are some sources for material:

-* Articles from Communication: Journalism Education Today (published by JEA) and Idea File magazine, published by Walsworth
+- Articles from Communication: Journalism Education Today (published by JEA) and Walsworth’s Idea File magazine

-If you plan on teaching your students graphic design, you will also need to order paste-up layout sheets and pica rulers from your Walsworth yearbook sales representative.
+- To teach graphic design, order paste-up layout sheets and pica rulers from Walsworth at firstname.lastname@example.org

 What should I teach my staff?

 No idea how to start?
-I have a 30-day unit plan that I use to teach my staff the yearbook basics.
-Alter the plan as necessary to fit your beginning-of-the-year schedule and the needs of your staff!
+My 30-day unit plan teaches the yearbook basics.
+Alter the plan as necessary to fit your beginning-of-the-year schedule and your staff’s needs.

 Why should I do all of this?
 It is a lot of work!

 When you treat yearbook as an academic subject, students will take it seriously.
-Yes, it is a lot of work at the beginning, and yes, it will take up much of your time, but when you start winning awards and when students and parents praise the yearbook instead of criticize, you will know that it was worth it.
+Yes, it is a lot of work at the beginning, and yes, it will take up much of your time, but when you start winning awards and students and parents praise the yearbook instead of criticizing it, you will know it was worth it.